vovagorodok/ArduinoBleOTA/doc/ADVANCED.md

 ## Internal buffer
-Buffer is storred in RAM (static memory).
+Buffer is storred in RAM (in static memory).
 Can be disabled by:
 ```
 build_flags =